 By emphasizing a detailed, micro-level analysis of the impact of collateral laws that affect different types of assets differentially, we are able to describe the dynamics of the relation between the development of financial institutions - in particular, laws governing financial contracting terms - and economic activity.
-In this way, our results are markedly important for policy-makers in developing economies, who do not have control over collateral values, yet can alter collateral menus as a way to enhance financial contractibility.
+In this way, our results are markedly important for policy-makers in developing economies, who do not have control over collateral values or their supply in secondary markets, yet can alter collateral menus as a way to enhance financial contractibility.